rust-embedded/book/src/blinky/blinky.md

 - Does the ARM core include an FPU?
 Cortex-M4**F** and Cortex-M7**F** cores do.

-- How much Flash memory and RAM does the target device has? e.g. 40 KB of RAM
+- How much Flash memory and RAM does the target device has? e.g. 256 KiB of Flash and 32 KiB of RAM.

 - Where are Flash memory and RAM mapped in the address space? e.g. RAM is commonly located at address `0x2000_0000`.